NFL Owners Guide: How owners made their fortune

 “We’re not going to bring those types of players in.
 In terms of a player like Colin, I would have no hesitation bringing him into the organization.”

 Political Donations: Hunt has primarily donated to Republican causes, most notably with a $20K donation to the RNC in 2012; $25K to Romney Victory Inc. in ’12; and $10,400 to Team Ryan, a super PAC supporting Paul Ryan, in ’16.
-Hunt has primarily donated to Republican causes, most notably with a $20K donation to the RNC in 2012; $25K to Romney Victory Inc. in ’12; and $10,400 to Team Ryan, a super PAC supporting Paul Ryan, 16.

 NFL Committees: Management Council Executive Committee, Finance Committee, Digital Media Committee, International Committee (Chairman), Conduct Committee, Compensation Committee.

-Next in Line: Hunt and his wife have three children that could inherit the team.
+Next in Line: Hunt and his wife, Tavia Shackles, have three children that could inherit the team.
 Hunt also has three siblings—Sharron, Daniel, and Lamar Jr.—who own equal shares of the team but are not as involved with the day-to-day operations.

-Note: Alex Spanos is the majority owner of the Chargers but ceded day-to-day operations of the team to his son, Dean, in 1994.
+Note: Alex Spanos is the majority owner of the Chargers but ceded day-to-day operations of the team to his son, Dean, the Chargers Controlling Owner and Chairman of the Board, in 1994.
+In 2015 Dean ceded day-to-day operations to his sons A.G., President of Business Operations, and John, President of Football Operations.

 Education: Both Alex and Dean attended the University of the Pacific